 What exactly is dry needling?

 This treatment method is used by our licensed Tulsa, OK physical therapists as a way to relieve pain.
 When performing dry needling, our physical therapist will insert a sterile acupuncture needle through the skin, into the underlying tendons, ligaments, or muscles that have been affected, in order to relieve pain, decrease muscle tension, and improve mobility.

 Will dry needling benefit me?

 There are a large variety of musculoskeletal issues that can be treated with dry needling.
 When paired with our traditional exercise-based physical therapy treatments and advanced manual therapy techniques, we have found that the vast majority of our patients achieved the pain-free goals they were aiming towards.

 After conducting a comprehensive evaluation to assess the nature of your condition, our Tulsa, OK physical therapist will let you know if dry needling is the best course of treatment for you.
 We have used dry needling to treat several diverse conditions, from chronic pain sufferers to athletes experiencing delayed onset muscle soreness.

 Dry needling can speed up recovery time and allow you to return to your daily life as quickly as possible.
-If you are interested in our Tulsa, OK dry needling services, don’t hesitate to contact Recover today to schedule a consultation.
+If you are interested in our Tulsa, OK dry needling services, don’t hesitate to Contact Us Today at Tulsa, OK Center to schedule a consultation.
 We’ll get you started on the path toward recovery!

 FREQUENCY ASKED QUESTIONS

 - Dry needling uses much thinner needles than those used in a syringe to inject the medication.
 The sensation has been described as feeling a slight pinch when the needle enters the area, and pressure during the treatment.